**Alt Text:** A large solar farm with rows of solar panels surrounded by greenery and a small pond.

 Rooftop Farms: The Sky’s the Limit

-By turning unused rooftop space into a productive agricultural area, urban farmers are creating a new kind of high society—where local food production meets enduring practices, and the freshest food is always just a flight of stairs away.
+By turning unused rooftop space into a productive agricultural area, urban farmers are creating a new kind of high society—where local food production meets sustainable practices, and the freshest food is always just a flight of stairs away.

 Rooftop Farming